Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 - [ASP.NET Core 7.0](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-7.0)
 - [GitHub’s official command line tool (**gh**)](https://cli.github.com/).
 For more on installation see [here](https://github.com/cli/cli#installation).

-> Tip: .NET 7.0 and ASP.NET Core 7.0 can also be installed as part of the latest version Microsoft Visual Studio 2022.
+> *Tip*: .NET 7.0 and ASP.NET Core 7.0 can also be installed as part of the latest version Microsoft Visual Studio 2022.

 You will also need a deployed instance of the [Identity Framework](https://azure.github.io/azure-saas/quick-start/).
 For details visit the [Deploying the Identify Foundation Services readme](../Saas.Identity.Provider/readme.md).